-Part one is a fiscal year to fiscal year comparison and part two is a SLA to SLA comparison.
+The detailed Fiscal Summary compares two fiscal years and is released with a projection of balances in reserve accounts as well as a fiscal sensivity graph.
+A short version of the Fiscal Summary has also been provided in recent years.
 The primary function of the Fiscal Summary is to depict the overall "fiscal health" of the State.
 Therefore, emphasis is applied to the Unrestricted General Fund Revenue and the Unrestricted General Fund Appropriations.
 Calculating the difference of the two provides the projected fiscal surplus or fiscal gap.

 The summary is organized into two main sections (revenue and appropriations) with columns for each of the major fund source groups.
-The appropriation categories are Agency Operations, Statewide Items, Capital, and Permanent Fund appropriations followed by a section for Fund Transfers.
+The appropriation categories are

+Agency Operations, Statewide Items, Capital, and Permanent Fund appropriations followed by a section for Fund Transfers.
 Each category has a subsection for current year and supplemental (prior year) appropriations.
 The major fund group columns consist of Unrestricted General Funds, Designated General Funds, Other State Funds and Federal Funds (see Fund Group definitions in the "Fund Sources & Fund Groups" section in this publication).